natdiv9/natdiv9/README.md

 Web and mobile application to raise awareness of the electoral process among the Congolese population..

-Used technologies: Flutter, API Rest, Leaftlet,
+Used technologies: Flutter, API Rest, Leaftlet

 ![App UI](projects_cover/internews.png)